hackerb9/vt340test/emulators/vwsvt200/README.md

    in it), but anything typed is still interpreted by VMS!
-That nearly made it useless for me, but I could work around it by typing on a single line and then hitting <kbd>Ctrl</kbd><kbd>U</kbd> to clear v   the line and return to typing in the VT200 window.
+That nearly made it useless for me, but I could work around it by typing on a single line and then hitting <kbd>Ctrl</kbd><kbd>U</kbd> to clear the line and return to typing in the VT200 window.
 The trick is to not hit the <kbd>Enter</kbd> key as anything VMS prints as an error message will _also_ be interpreted as ReGIS commands.

-* While the VWS VT200 terminal can be resized to nearly the full 1024x1024 size of a VAXstation's display, ReGIS will not use nearly half of the area, stopping at 600 pixels.
+* While the VWS VT200 terminal can be resized to nearly the full 1024x1024 size of a VAXstation's display, ReGIS will only use the top half, stopping at 600 pixels for the Y-axis.
 It is not clear why this was desirable.
 Perhaps it has to do with aspect ratio -- both 800x480 and 1000x600 are a 5:3 ratio.
 But I don't see a convincing argument for why.